csouers/hondasnet/README.md

 # hondasnet
-Reverse engineering Honda's S-NET protocol
+### Reverse engineering Honda's S-NET protocol
+Honda uses a single-wire UART formatted data line for the immobilizer in their vehicles.
+The data line appears to b

-### Data line info
+#### Data line info
 Shortest period: 100-101us
 Baud rate: 10k
 Voltage Range: 0-5v with negative voltage spikes on falling edge (different module sending this?)